andraugust/andraugust.github.io/thermo-2.md

 \end{align}
 $$

-The other type of process is called adiabatic.
-It's where no heat enters or leaves a system.
+**Adiabatic** processes are where no heat enters or leaves a system.
 In practice, this is acheived by thermally insulating a system from its environment.
 How does internal energy change in this case?
 From the first law,

 $$
 \Delta U = W